Last updated: January 27, 2026

 The SimpleLogRecordProcessor immediately exports each log, which is useful for

-BatchLogRecordProcessor (to reduce network overhead) and swap the
+BatchLogRecordProcessor to reduce overhead, and the ConsoleLogRecordExporter

 JavaScript12345678910import { OTLPLogExporter } from "@opentelemetry/exporter-logs-otlp-http";import { PinoInstrumentation } from "@opentelemetry/instrumentation-pino";import { logs, NodeSDK } from "@opentelemetry/sdk-node";import pino from "pino";const sdk = new NodeSDK({logRecordProcessor: new logs.BatchLogRecordProcessor(new OTLPLogExporter()),instrumentations: [new PinoInstrumentation()],});sdk.start();